sa2c/mpi-2021-02-22/index.md

           </ol>
         </li>
       </ol>
-      <p>This will provide you with both the Cygwin Shell and OpenMPI.</p>
+      <p>This will provide you with both the Cygwin Shell and Open MPI.</p>
     </div>
     <div class="col-md-4">
       <h4 id="shell-macosx">macOS</h4>